Community Food Bank

 Grace Community Garden

 Donations of food or cash are always appreciated.
-Items most in need include: cereal, chunky soup, peanut butter, canned meats and fish, pork and beans, pasta sauce, canned stew and chili, soda crackers, mac and cheese, and juice.
-Monetary donations for perishable items such as milk, fruit and vegetables are always welcome.
+Items most in need include: children's snacks, peanut butter, canned meats and fish, pork and beans, pasta sauce, canned stew and chili, soda crackers, mac and cheese, and juice.
+Monetary donations for perishable items such as milk, fruit and vegetables are always appreciated.
+Hygiene items such as soap, shampoo, toothpaste, diapers and baby wipes are also appreciated.

 Thank you for all of your community support.